-Picture this: You've just argued with your partner, the dust has settled, but there’s still lingering anger because things haven't fully resolved.
-The active fighting is over, but neither of you has apologized, so the frustration continues to simmer.
-The standoff persists because neither of you is willing to say the two words that could resolve the situation: I’m sorry.
-But why is it so hard to apologize first, even when you know it would put this fight to rest, and that you had some part in why it happened in the first place?
+Picture this: You've just argued with your partner, the dust has settled, but you're still angry because you haven't fully resolved the issue at hand.
+The active fighting is over — the bickering, the attitude, both sides of the argument have been presented — but neither of you has apologized, so the frustration continues to simmer.
+Neither one of you is willing to say the two words that could resolve the situation: I’m sorry.
+But why is it so hard to apologize first (even when you know it would put this fight to rest) and admit that you had some part in why it happened in the first place?

-Realizing that apologizing first may be the best course, and being able to swallow your pride and make the first move toward reconciliation, are two different things, however.
+However, realizing that apologizing first may be the best course, and being able to actually swallow your pride and make the first move toward reconciliation, are two different things.
 Here is why the experts say it's worth doing, and how to do it right.

 Why Apologizing First Can Mean Your Relationship Wins.

 Showing the humility required to apologize following a disagreement can be really difficult when emotions are running high, but Dr. Brown says the benefits outweigh the difficulties.
 “Holding onto your own anger or sense of righteousness isn’t going to make you feel better,” he explains.
 “You have to ask yourself, ‘Do I want to be right, or do I want to be close?’
 If the answer is you want to be close, then apologize as soon as you can.
 Otherwise, you’ll be trapped in your own negativity.
 Be smart and get your ego out of the way.
 It's better for you, and better for your partner.”